Gkbinqi/CS106L/assignments/assign6/README.md

 # Assignment 6: Explore Courses

-Due Friday, November 15th at 11:59PM
+Due Sunday, March 3rd at 11:59PM

 ## Overview

-> [!IMPORTANT]
-> To complete this assignment you'll need the content in the lecture on November 12th.
-> We've scoped this assignment such that it should be reasonable to finish it by Friday, even though the lecture is on Tuesday.

 In this assignment you will be exercising your understanding of `std::optional`.
 We'll be making use of the same `courses.csv` from assignment 1.
 You are tasked to write one function for this assignment, which attempts to find the a `Course` in the `CourseDatabase` object, and return it.
+You'll also explore the monadic operations that come with the `std::optional` class.
 Take a look at the code and review the `CourseDatabase` class to understand the interface.

 ## Running your code